Tavria V

-Tavria V (Таврія В) is a chain of 119 shopping centers in Odesa, Bilhorod-Dnistrovskyi, Izmail, Chornomorsk, Mykolaiv, Khmelnytskyi, Kharkiv, Kyiv, Kherson.
-Key areas of business include: retail, wholesale, catering, production, construction and development, private label.
-Established in 1992, over 5000 workers employed.
+Tavria V (Таврія В) is a multiformat retail group that is headquartered in Odesa, Ukraine.
+As of September 2025, the network of the group has 124 supermarkets.
+The chain also operates in Bilhorod-Dnistrovskyi, Izmail, Chornomorsk, Mykolaiv, Khmelnytskyi, Kharkiv, Kyiv, Kherson.
+Key areas of business include retail, wholesale, catering, production, construction and development, private label.
+Established in 1992, over 5,000 workers are employed.
 Every day, over 120,000 people shop at Tavria V shopping centers and supermarkets.

-Tavria V retail chain’s target audience are urban dwellers with average and above average incomes.
+Tavria V retail chain’s target audience is urban dwellers with average and above-average incomes.
 The shops offer a variety of products for both higher-income and lower-income clients.
 The latter is achieved by having specialized departments targeted at senior citizens.

-The company has been the first in Ukraine to implement free bus routes for Tavria V supermarket visitors.
+The company was the first in Ukraine to implement free bus routes for Tavria V supermarket visitors.
 Online Home & Office Food Delivery Service for these cities in Ukraine is available.

+History

+The first store of the company was opened in 1992 under MP "Tavria-V".
+The founders were two brothers, Mykhailo and Borys Muzalov, who were originally from Angarsk before moving to Odesa.
+In October 1996, the company was re-registered as LLC "Tavria-V".
+They pivoted to supermarkets after the summer of 1996 after visiting the country of Turkey and seeing the supermarket chains there.
+The first supermarket of the brand was opened in 1997 in Odesa under the name "Universam", and by 1997 they had additionally opened three convenience stores.
+The store-level names of Universam were changed in the early 2000s to Tavria, in line with the company's official name.

+Their first hypermarket was opened at the Aeroportovsky shopping center in March 2002 on the site of a former plant for a total cost of $1 million.
+In June 2023, following the Russian invasion of Ukraine, a Kalibr cruise missile struck Odesa and hit the Tavria V warehouse there, which is the company's sole logistics warehouse for Odesa, causing a fire and destroying large amounts of the building.
+It also killed 3 of the company's employees.
+In June 2024, another Russian missile strike heavily damaged the warehouse again, destroying 20,000 of the 52,000 square miles of the building.
+Borys Muzalov later issued a public statement confirming that the warehouse was solely used by the company, and had never housed weapons or ammunition for the Ukrainian Armed Forces.